 Fees and Funding

 You will of course still be entitled to your free entitlement for all 3 and 4 year olds and some 2 year olds.
-Our flexible booking times and no retainer fees for holidays mean we continue to be one of the best value providers in the area.
+Our flexible booking times and and only 50% charge for holidays when booked 5 weeks or more in advance mean we continue to be one of the best value providers in the area.

 If you have any queries about fees, or need more information about the support available from government and other sources, please call us on 01392 425551.
 We will be happy to talk about the options available.

 Quality childcare is expensive and we do try to keep our fees as affordable as possible!
 However, some of the cost can be offset in a variety of ways.
 Information about help with paying for childcare can be found on the website www.childcarechoices.org.uk